Insect Borers of Fruit Trees

 The flatheaded appletree borer is a very common borer that occurs throughout the United States and most of Canada.
 It attacks fruit trees, such as apple and pear, and a wide variety of shade and forest trees, such as oak, maple, poplar, elm, sycamore, walnut and hickory.

-The adult beetle is about 0.5 inch long, oval in shape, flattened, and can have a metallic green-copper color.
+The adult beetle is about 0.5 inch long, oval and flattened, and can have a metallic green-copper color.
 The body is very blunt at the head and tapers to a rounded point at the posterior end.

 Adults typically begin emerging in May and egg-laying can continue from June to September.
 Hence, larvae of varying sizes may be found throughout the summer.
 Adults are sun-loving insects and can be found in greatest numbers on the sunny sides of trees or logs.
 Eggs typically are deposited under bark scales or in bark crevices on the south and west sides of the main trunk and larger branches.

-The larvae bore (tunnel) into the bark and feed on the phloem and outer sapwood.
+The larvae bore, or tunnel, into the bark and feed on the phloem and outer sapwood.
 Tunnels in trees often can be 3 inches long or more.
 As the larva feeds, it fills the tunnel with a powdery frass.
-Mature larvae are white, about 1 inch long, and slender, except for a broad, flat enlargement of the thoracic segments behind the head (see Figure 1).
+Mature larvae are white, about 1 inch long, and slender, except for a broad, flat enlargement of the thoracic segments behind the head (Figure 1).
 During the fall the larva will bore deeper into the wood, where it will spend the winter and pupate the following spring.
 There is one generation per year.

-Because adult emergence and egg-laying can occur over a long period of time, monthly insecticide applications may be needed over the course of the summer.
-Please read the label carefully before using any chemical for proper rates and application procedures.
+Because adult emergence and egg-laying can occur over a long period, monthly insecticide applications may be needed over the course of the summer.
+Please read the label carefully for proper rates and application procedures before using any chemical.